-Lofibra and Weight Gain: An Overview
+Lofibra and Weight Gain

-fenofibrate).
+Similar to a number of other cholesterol medications, weight gain is a rare but possible problem for people taking Lofibra® (fenofibrate).
 Weight gain has been reported in less than 1 percent of people taking the drug.
 Given how uncommon weight gain is, it is impossible to say whether it is actually a side effect of Lofibra or whether it is caused by other factors.

 If you are taking Lofibra and weight gain is occurring, there are some things that you can do.
 Suggestions include:

-o Lots of fruits, vegetables, grains, and fat-free or low-fat milk and milk products
+o Lots of fruits, vegetables, grains, and fat-free or low-fat milk and milk productso Lean meats, poultry, fish, beans, eggs, and nutso Few foods with saturated fats, trans fats, cholesterol, sodium (salt), and added sugars

 - Engage in regular physical activity for at least 30 minutes a day on most days of the week